Effective nasal breathing

 Long-term Health Benefits

-The benefits extend even to your physical structure and dental health.
+So nose breathing has a strong influence on overall good health.
+The benefits of nose breathing extend even to your dental health.
 Mouth breathing dries out the oral cavity and increases the risk of gum disease and cavities.
-In children, persistent mouth breathing can even alter facial development, leading to narrower jawlines and crowded teeth.
+In children, persistent mouth breathing can alter facial development, leading to narrower jawlines and crowded teeth so keep an eye on the young ones in your life and how they’re breathing too.

-Transitioning to nasal breathing is one of the simplest yet most profound ways to improve your overall well-being.
+Transitioning to nasal breathing is not always easy but it’s one of the simplest ways to improve your overall well-being.

 It takes work so get in touch to see how Breathe and Move techniques can help you breathe easier.